fanisvl/ticket_alerts/README.md

 # ticket_availability
-check for new available dates to Oppenheimer on the Village Cinemas E-Ticket website.
+Check for new available dates to Oppenheimer on the Village Cinemas E-Ticket website.

-#Learning Objectives
+# Learning Objectives
 - Utilize a headless browser with the Selenium library to gather info from a dynamic website
 - Use the SendGrid API to send email notifications
 - Use environmental variables to protect secret API keys